 You probably do not want to offer your files to everyone that have a link.
-Therefore you can restrict access to a few folders (/public for example) for individual users.
-By default a user is allowed to see everything.
-If you want a user that can only access the /public folder simply add him as follows:
+Therefore you can restrict access to a few folders (/public for example) and require a user to authenticate himself with a user and password upon access.